stephlagoon/Cyber-Security-Projects/README.md

 - Filebeat
 - Metricbeat

-These Beats allows us to collect only the necessary data points.
+These Beats allow us to collect only the necessary data points.
 ELK supports eight beats.
 Two of the beats utilized in this project were Filebeat and Metricbeat.
-Filebeat collects data about the file system, including which files have been changed, as well as when they were changed.Additionally, Filebeat can monitor suspicious activity.
-This leaves a trace that can be followed and investigated using logs in the event that an attacker strikes the network.
+Filebeat collects data about the file system, including which files have been changed, as well as when they were changed.
+Additionally, Filebeat can monitor suspicious activity.
+This leaves a trace that can be followed and investigated using logs if an attacker strikes the network.
 Suspicious activity includes brute force logins, as well as logins from IPs outside of the network.
 Filebeat, then, helps generate and organize these log files to send to Logstash and Elasticsearch in a GUI interface to help visualize Elasticsearch data with charts and graphs.
-Metricbeat, however, collects machine metrics from the operating system and from services running on the server.
+Metricbeat, however, collects machine metrics from the operating system and services running on the server.
 Metricbeat can analyze things like CPI, memory, and load from the operating system.
 Metricbeat can help monitor our servers by collecting metrics from the systems running on the server, such as services like Apache and MySQL.

 ### Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned: